KoaBrook/micro-site/posts/three-inspirational-websites.md

 🖼️ [lyndseyscott.com: Click to view image](https://thepracticaldev.s3.amazonaws.com/i/2yuytgikmt288axn4dtr.png)

 Do you know any developer websites which adapt perfectly to minimal screen sizes?
-Let me know down below!